SteeltoeOSS/Documentation/api/v4/security/sso-open-id.md

 If you are using a manifest file when you deploy to Cloud Foundry, [add a service binding reference](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest-attributes.html#services-block).

-Alternatively, bind the instance and restage the app with the cf cli:
+Alternatively, bind the instance and restage the app with the Cloud Foundry CLI:

 ```shell
 # Bind service to your app